 They meet the undead on a school trip to a local farm, and it’s down to Miss Caroline, Felix’s Uncle Dave (Alexander England), and Teddy McGiggle (Josh Gad) to help the children survive the night in the gift shop until either rescue arrives or they can save themselves.

 Dave is a loser manchild, an unsuccessful musician and commitment phobe who’s left his girlfriend because she wants a baby.
 Moving in with his single-mum sister Tessa, Dave lets Felix stay up to play violent video games and is only helping out on the trip to the farm because he has the hots for Miss Caroline.

 Little Monsters is set in Australia, though the farm is sited next to a US government facility, and their visit coincides with a breakout of zombies kept in the bowels of the building.
 (I loved the allusion to ongoing experiments: is it fast or slow zombies this time, asks one soldier sent to clear the area.)

 Zombie movies are fertile ground for allegory (which would probably enrage real zombies no end, as we solemnly questioned them on what it’s like to be a metaphor for consumerism or capitalism or western government imperialism).
 Little Monsters‘ message (apart from paying teachers considerably more) is both about the issues children face growing up, particularly around family, and how scary these can be to a five year old; and about making learning child-centered, rather than turning them into braindead sheep like the private school zombies staggering aimlessly around outside.
 (I don’t know if they were private school zombies, I just like the idea.)

-It’s also realistic, as far as a zombie movie can be – we don’t see the children being particularly innovative in terms of fighting back.
+It’s also realistic, as far as a zombie movie can be – the children aren’t particularly innovative in terms of fighting back.
 They’re only five, after all.
 And while five year olds love some blood and gore, generally their problem-solving thinking leaves a lot to be desired, prefering to sit in a box rather than think outside of one.